math4tots-misc/crossj/support/shared/crossj/books/dragon/ch03/README.md

     A utility built on top of `Regex` for quickly implementing lexical analyzers.

+    The basic usage involves providing pairs of patterns and callbacks where callbacks are called whenever the matching pattern is found.
+    The callbacks return a `Try<List<Token>>` allowing them to control the error message returned as well as which and how many `Token`s are produced from the pattern.

 * `LexerBuilder`
     Helper class for building `Lexer` instances.